How To Thread A Singer Sewing Machine

-Learn how to thread a sewing machine for absolute beginners in this learn to sew series lesson 1.
+Learn how to thread a singer sewing machine for absolute beginners in this easy to follow tutorial.

 If you have any questions, I'm here to help.